NickMaki/RepData_PeerAssessment1/PA1_Template.md

 ###4.2.Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+My strategy is to locate the missing number rows using na_index1 variable and the interval that corresponds to this missing observation.
+I will subsequently replace the missing values with the average value taken from non-missing observations for the corresponding interval.

+Here is the code for locating missing data:

 ```r
 data<-as.data.table(data)
 na_index1<-which(is.na(data$steps)) #returns the row index of missing values